knk-sys/terraform_zero_to_hero/README.md

 # Git Repository Description

 Repository Name: aws-terraform-infra

+# Description

-# Description: This repository contains Terraform code for provisioning a basic AWS infrastructure.
+This repository contains Terraform code for provisioning a basic AWS infrastructure.
 It sets up a Virtual Private Cloud (VPC) with public and private subnets spread across multiple availability zones.
 The setup includes an Internet Gateway, a public route table, and associations for the public subnets.
 The infrastructure is designed to provide a scalable and secure environment for deploying applications in AWS.

 # Repository Structure:

-main.tf: Contains the primary Terraform configuration. variables.tf: Defines the variables used in the Terraform configuration. outputs.tf: (Optional) Defines the outputs for the Terraform configuration.
+1. main.tf: Contains the primary Terraform configuration.
+2. variables.tf: Defines the variables used in the Terraform configuration.
+3. outputs.tf: (Optional) Defines the outputs for the Terraform configuration.
-README.md: Provides an overview and instructions for using the Terraform code.
+4. README.md: Provides an overview and instructions for using the Terraform code.

 # Usage
 1. Clone the repo.
 2. Initialize Terraform.

-   # terraform init
+   - terraform init

-3. Review the execution plan
+4. Review the execution plan

-   # terraform plan
+   - terraform plan

-4. Apply the configuration
+6. Apply the configuration

-   # terraform apply
+   - terraform apply

-5. Destory the infrastructure when no longer needed:
+8. Destory the infrastructure when no longer needed:

-   # terraform destroy
+   - terraform destroy

 # Variables